 I have made changes to my life in order to work around this condition: some were drastic, some were minuscule, but all of these changes can quickly go out of the window when my routine is interrupted.
 I find it hard to stick to my tried and tested skincare, my sleep patterns are altered, plus flights are guaranteed to make my rosacea go bananas.

-So here are the tips and tricks I use to help a rosacea flare up and drastically shorten its longevity.
-These are all methods that are fairly easy to do at work, school, on holiday or anywhere where you aren’t fully prepared for a flare up:
+So here are the tips and tricks I use to calm a rosacea flare up and drastically shorten its longevity.
+These are all methods that are fairly easy to do at work, school, on holiday, or anywhere where you aren’t fully prepared for a flare up:

 - Use facial sprays – These are the easiest and quickest ways to ease a flare up.
 The mist takes the heat out of your skin and stops the horrible itch and discomfort.
 My favourite is the Avène Thermal Water, which now comes in a handy mini size so you can just pop it in your handbag.